jgoodhcg/chorechart/README.md

 ### eventually

 #### general
+ - [ ] custom date ranges are zero'd but chart entry moments are not (makes them not entirely inclusive ranges)
  - [ ] admin privs for households
  - [ ] copy chore from one household to another
  - [ ] hash/salt passwords